 Memory care day centers can help to alleviate stress and caregiver burnout by providing these benefits:

-Memory care day centers provide a spectrum of services, so the benefits can extend into a number of areas:
+Memory care day centers provide a spectrum of services, so the benefits can extend into a number of areas for seniors with dementia:

 Many adult day centers also act as a pipeline to other community-based resources, said Dabelko-Schoeny.
 Nurses and social workers at centers can help families connect to services such as home health or hospice care.